kovach86/release-tracker-neon-task/README.md

 - docker for desktop (optional)

 ## Initial set up
-1. To start application with docker:
+- To start application with docker:
-1.1 navigate to root folder and run <b>mvn clean install -DskipTests</b> for jar to be createad 1.2 from root enter command <b>docker-compose buidl</b>
+1.1 navigate to root folder and run <b>mvn clean install -DskipTests</b> for jar to be createad 1.2 from root enter command <b>docker-compose build</b>
 1.3 after building is done type <b>docker-compose up</b> This will bring containers for mysql server and for the spring boot api.

-1.3 Without docker, just change mysql connection string(which is located to application.properties) to point to appropriate sql server, also username and password accordingly.
-After that just start the app from IDEA, hibernate will create database on start up.
+- Without docker, just change mysql connection string(which is located to application.properties) to point to appropriate sql server, also username and password accordingly.
+After that start the app from IDEA, hibernate will create database on start up.

 ## Running the app